utaresearch/claimbuster-spotter/README.md

 # Adversarial Claim Spotting
 In this repository, we apply adversarial training as as regularization technique for the purpose of determining whether a given claim is a) factual and b) worthy of fact checking.

-**WARNING!
-This documentation is deprecated.
-Updates are coming soon.**

 ## Requirements

 Will be listed in the future; for now, please simply use `idir-server10` to run the code.
 Necessary packages should already be installed; otherwise, please follow the stack track and custom-install if needed.